Anomalous Mean-Squared Displacement in Quantum Active Matter from a Wigner Phase-Space Framework: Scaling investigation using Hybrid Wigner function

 Assuming the perturbation to be small, \citet{antonov2025engineering} showed that, at second order in perturbation theory, the leading contribution to the MSD scales as $t^6$ for small $t$ , while all lower-order terms vanish.
 In contrast, in the present work we obtain an approximate expression for the MSD by considering the short-time limit.
 Eq.~\eqref{eq:propiniMSD} therefore supports the $t^6$ scaling from a different perspective, and the explicit coefficients further reveal the conditions under which the $t^6$ scaling can be observed.

 Table~\ref{table1} summarizes the scaling behavior of the MSD in different time regimes.
 We distinguish between long and short persistence times $\tau$, and indicate how the MSD depends on time in the very early, early, intermediate, late, and long-time limit ($t \gg \tau$) regimes.
 The early time is mainly governed by $\omega$, $\nu_-$ and $\nu_+$.
-In the weak dissipation case ($\nu_-,\nu_+ \ll1$), the duration of the linear regime decreases and ballistic behavior can be observed.
+In the weak dissipation case ($\nu_-,\nu_+ \ll \omega, 1/\tau $), the duration of the linear regime decreases and ballistic behavior can be observed.
+In contrast, when $1/\gamma$ is shorter than or comparable to both $1/\omega$ and $\tau $, the MSD of $\hat x$ converges to that of $x_c$ due to strong dissipation before the $t^6$ scaling regime can emerge.
 The intermediate regime are started to be affected by $\tau$ and $D$.
 In particular, the intermediate regime may exhibit nontrivial power-law scaling, $t^\alpha$ with $\alpha \leq 6$, or oscillatory behavior depending on the dissipation strength.
 When $1/\gamma< 1/\omega $, oscillatory behavior vanished.
 High $D_u \tau$ increases $\alpha$ and $\alpha = 6$ can be observed with small $\nu_-$ and $\nu_+$.
 For long persistence times, the late-time dynamics approaches a ballistic ($t^2$) regime before crossing over to diffusive ($t$) scaling, whereas for short $\tau$ the crossover structure is modified accordingly.